Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `isCrittable`

+*Read-only*.
 Friendly access to the actor's flag that controls if the actor can be critically hit.

 **Returns**: